hyana/FCC-Scheduler/README.md

 ##   References: See the last part of this file
 ## ---------------------------------------------------------------------------------------

-## Files needed
+# Files needed
 1. One main html file: final.htm
 2. Two js files: jquery-3.5.1.min.js, index.js
 3. One css files: style.css

-## Description about dummy_files, crawled_data, crawling folders(No need to download!)
+# Description about dummy_files, crawled_data, crawling folders
 1. crawling: I crawled course information from the official five college consortium website: colleges.edu/academics/courses using crawling.py.
 Then I converted csv files(crawled_data) to html files(table feature) using csv_to_html.py
 2. crawled.data: csv files and html files that I used to get <table> results of course information
 3. dummy_files: files will be used in the future

-## Explanation of how to open final.html
+# Explanation of how to open final.html
-1. Download "final.htm", "jquery.js", and "index.js".
+1. Download "final.htm", "jquery-3.5.1.min.js", and "index.js".
 Make sure that they are all in the same directory
 2. Open "final.htm" with Chrome or other Internet browsers(I personally recommend Chrome)
 3. Click "Search" Button on the tab
 4. Choose the institution that you want to find the course using the select box.